 The individuals named in the accompanying form of proxy (the "Proxy") are officers and/or directors of the Company.
 If you are a shareholder entitled to vote at the Meeting, you have the right to appoint a person or company other than either of the persons designated in the Proxy, who need not be a shareholder, to attend and act for you and on your behalf at the Meeting.
-You may do so either by inserting the name of that other person in the blank space provided in the Proxy or by completing and delivering another suitable form of proxy.
+You may do so either by inserting the name of that other person in the blank space provided in the Proxy or by completing and delivering a voting instruction form (the "VIF").